yusufcodes/react-study/README.md

 #### Getting CSS Modules to work

+_Update:_ Ejecting is not needed anymore for this to work see [this link](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet)

 1. Get access to the config files created with create-react-app:

    > npm run eject